isovector/certainty-by-construction/src/book/2-numbers.lagda.md

   four-is-even⅋₁ = suc-suc-even {! !}
 ```

-Even more impressive is that the new goal has type `IsEven two`---which is to
+Even more impressive is that the new goal has type `expr:IsEven two`---which is
-say, we need to show that `two` is even in order to show that `four` is even.
+to say, we need to show that `def:two` is even in order to show that `def:four`
-Thankfully we can ask Agda to do some more heavy lifting for us, and again
+is even.
+Thankfully we can ask Agda to do the heavy lifting for us, and again
 request a [Refine](AgdaCmd):

 ```agda